-Band 3 14 - 17 Competent work
+Band 3 14-17 Competent work

-- K Evidence of competence in selecting relevant knowledge of the text to address the question, with some pertinent use of quotation. - U Evidence of sound understanding of some aspects of ways in which the writer's choices of structure, form and language shape meanings, with some analysis and appreciation of literary methods and effects, and possibly some awareness of literary genres and conventions. - P Evidence of some developing personal response and interpretation, relevant to the question, and supported from the text. - C Expression will be clear and generally accurate.
+- K Evidence of competence in selecting relevant knowledge of the text to address the question, with some pertinent use of quotation. - U Evidence of sound understanding of some aspects of ways in which the writer's choices of structure, form and language shape meanings, with some analysis and appreciation of literary methods and effects, and possibly some awareness of literary genres and conventions. - P Evidence of thoughtful personal response relevant to the question, supported from the text. - C Expression will be clear and generally accurate.
 Structure will be sound coherently organised material with occasional insights.
 Answers will express intelligent, straightforward ideas clearly, though there may be occasional loss of fluency with points not always strongly connected.